cmaxw/devchat-eleventy/src/ruby-rogues/rr-442-creating-a-ci-cd-pipeline-with-eddie-zaneski.md

   - Kubernetes
   - GitLab
 ---
-Live from GitLab Commit 2019, Eddie Zaneski from Digital Ocean is on this week's Ruby Rogues episode to talk about his talk "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes".
+Live from GitLab Commit 2019, Charles Max Wood is joined by Eddie Zaneski from Digital Ocean talk about his talk "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase to talk about his talk on  "Closing the SDLC Loop- Automating Security" and lastly Jasmine James, from Delta Air Lines on her talk " How Delta Became Cloud Native"

 ### Panelists

 * Charles Max Wood

-### Guest
+### Guests

 * Eddie Zaneski
+* Shamiq Islam
+* Jasmine James

 ### Sponsors